toldsoftware/told-stack/samples/demo/README.md

 ## TODO

+- Add Post Build Step: Move Static Files to _deploy (Instead of putting them directly in _deploy)
-Add the Android and iOS Folders for src-mobile
+- Add the Android and iOS Folders for src-mobile